ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Security Considerations

+## Attester and Attestation Key Protection

+(this is a crude first pass to see what interest there is in this)

+Implementors need to pay close attention to the isolation and protection of the Attester and the factory processes for provisioning the Attestation Key Material.
+When these are compromised, the attestation becomes worthless because the attacker can forge attestations.

+Attestation applies to use cases with a range of security requirements, so the protections discussed here range from low to high security where low security  may be only application or process isolation by the devices operating system and high security involves specialized HW to defend against physical attacks on a chip.

+### On-Device Attester and Key Protection

+It is assumed that the Attester is an isolated computing environment like a process, a dedicated chip a TEE or such that collects the Claims, formats them and signs them with the Attestation Key.
+The Attester must be protected from modification to be sure it behaves correctly.
+There must also be confidentiality so that the signing key is not captured and used elsewhere to forge attestations.

+In many cases the user or owner of the device must not be able to modify or inspect the Attester.
+For example the owner or user of a mobile phone of FIDO authenticator is not trusted.
+The point of the attestation is for the relying party to be able to trust the device even though they don’t trust the user or owner.

+In other cases the user or owner is simply trying to monitor a remote device and it is OK for them to be able to modify or inspect the Attester.
+For example, the owner of a router may wish to monitor the state of a router in a wiring closet far away.

+Some of the measures for low security include process or application isolation by a high-level operating system, perhaps restricting access root or system privilege.
+For extremely simple single-use devices that don’t use a protected mode operating system, like a sound bar, the isolation might only be the plastic housing for the device.

+At medium level security, a special restricted operating environment like a TEE might be used.
+In this case only security-oriented SW has access to the attester and key material.

+For high level security, specialized hardware will likely be used providing protection against chip decapping attacks, power supply and clock glitching, faulting injection and RF and power side channel attacks.

+### Factory Key Provisioning Processes

+This refers to the process that occur in the factory or elsewhere that establish the signing key material on the device and the verification key material off the device.
+Sometimes this is referred to as “personalization”.

+One way to provision a key is to generate it off the device and copy the secret key on to the device.
+In this case confidentiality of the path over which the key is provisioned is necessary.
+This can be achieved in a number of ways.

+It can be achieved entirely with physical factory security involving no encryption at all.
+For low-security use cases this might be simply locking doors and limiting personal that can enter the factory.
+For high-security use cases this might involve a special area of the factory accessible only to select, security trained personnel.

+Cryptography can also be used to help implement the confidentiality, but note that the keys used to provision the attestation key must somehow have been provisioned confidentially before.

+In many cases both some physical security and some cryptography will be necessary and useful to establish confidentiality.

+Another way to provision the key material is to generate it on the device and export the verification key.
+If public key cryptography is being used, then only integrity is necessary.
+Confidentiality is not necessary.

+In all cases, the factory process must be sure that it only establishes key material in Attesters that are made by the manufacturer and configured correctly.
+For many use cases, this will involve physical security at the factory, for example to make sure an attacker doesn’t do a “midnight” production run of some counterfeit or incorrectly configured devices.

+## Integrity Protection
 Any solution that conveys information used for security purposes, whether such information is in the form of Evidence, Attestation Results, Endorsements, or Appraisal Policy must support end-to-end integrity protection